How your personal information may be used by Seacourt Print Workshop

 If you are a Seacourt associate, visitor or friend we will ask for your consent to store your name and contact preference(s) until you request us to delete your data.
 We will remind you each time we send you an email of your right to have your data deleted.

 How can you be sure the personal information we hold about you is accurate?

-You can ask us for a copy of the personal information we hold about you and we will provide it for you within 15 working days of your request being received.
+You can ask us for a copy of the personal information we hold about you and we will provide it for you without undue delay and within 30 days of your request being received.
 We can only do this to you personally, to your home address or to your email address.
-If you subsequently wish any/all of your information to be corrected please contact us via email@example.com and we will update our records accordingly.
+If you subsequently wish any/all of your information to be corrected please contact us via firstname.lastname@example.org and we will update our records accordingly.

 How can you get your personal data deleted from our records

 You can withdraw your consent for us to hold your personal information at any time.
 We will inform you if we must retain some or all of your personal data and the reason why we are required to.
 To withdraw consent you can write or send an email to us at email@example.com.
 Please make sure you include the words “Amend/Remove my personal data” in the subject line.

 How we keep your personal information safe